 David left McKinsey to join the Chief Strategy Officer's team at Kimberly-Clark, where he worked on a variety of internal business opportunities prior to transferring to Central American Product Marketing based in San Jose, Costa Rica.
 While there, he commissioned new consumer research and used the new insights and changed assumptions to develop and launch several product marketing pilots.
 David left Kimberly-Clark and moved to California to join the Stanford MBA class of 2015 and pursue the joint MS.

-David currently serves as a student representative to the Stanford Board of Trustees as well as the Graduate School of Business' Academic Committee.
+David currently works at BlueVine, an invoice factoring company.
+He previously served as a student representative to the Stanford Board of Trustees as well as the Graduate School of Business' Academic Committee.
 In his spare time, David enjoys hiking and running, finding good jazz jams, and trying to convince others to learn his favorite Texas domino game.